anapdh/ror-capstoneproject/README.md

 ### Setup

-To get a local copy and run the this repository, follow these simple example steps:
+To get a local copy and run this repository, follow these simple example steps:

 1. Open your terminal and go to the directory where you want to clone the repository.